liangtaohy/CarND-LaneLines-P1/writeup_report.md

 ![alt text][image33]

-### 4. Smoothing the images
+### 4. Smoothing With Gaussian Blur

 For good practice, grayscaling images should be smoothing for edge detect.
 I choose Gaussian Blur to smooth the images.

 ![alt text][image34]

-### 5. Canny Edges Detect
+### 5. Edge Detect

+For edge detect, Canny Alg is a good choice.

 ![alt text][image35]

 ### 6. ROI Select

 After all above steps, I have gotten edge images.
 Now, I want to remove the unimportant part.
-Interest Region is defined by for vertices.
+The sky, the hill, the tree and others are unimportant.
+Interest Region is defined by four vertices.

 ```
+width = image.shape[1]
+height = image.shape[0]
 v_top_left = [int(width*0.45), int(height*0.6)]
 v_top_right = [int(width*0.6), int(height*0.6)]
 v_bottom_left = [int(width*0.1), height-2]